Frequently Asked Questions (FAQs)

 Senior students who are taking the Fundamentals of Engineering Exam must abide by the exam's published calculator requirements.

-Norm Asbjornson College of Engineering ePALs are engineering or computer science students just like you, but with recent experience taking the classes you are currently navigating.
-As Juniors or Seniors in their majors, their experience, combined with training and preparation as mentors, have prepared them to be valuable resources in helping you locate the appropriate resources to help you succeed in your classes and become the Engineering or Computer Science student you came to MSU to be.
+The Engineering Peer Academic Leaders (ePALs) are engineering or computer science students just like you, but with recent experience taking the classes you are currently navigating.
+As Juniors or Seniors in their majors, their experience, combined with training and preparation as mentors, have prepared them to be valuable resources in helping you navigate your college career.
+Want to learn more and connect with an ePAL?

 Majors, Classes, Credits, and Requirements